Australian-Parliamentary-Speech/Scraper/docs/src/download.md

 # Download the XML files
+This step downloads all the available XML files from the Hansard directly

 Step one, in your preferred directory, clone the Download repo with HTTP or SSH:
 ```